AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ![Namespace region](_images/add-namespace-region.png)

-However, OCS may process a namespace's operational data in a different region (in other words,  "cross-region").
+However, OCS may process a namespace's operational data in a different region (in other words, _cross-region_).
 For example, if you create a namespace in the `US-West` region, OCS may process its operational data cross-region in `EU-West`.

 Processing operational data usually involves reshaping it.
 In these instances where operational data is processed cross-region, data from your region may reside in the cross-region processing service memory up to several hours.